redhat-developer/vscode-yaml/README.md

 The !Scalar-example would map to a scalar custom tag, the !Seq-example would map to a sequence custom tag, the !Mapping-example would map to a mapping custom tag.

-We can then use the newly defined custom tags inside our YAML file:
+You can then use the newly defined custom tags inside the YAML file:

 ```YAML
 some_key: !Scalar-example some_value